 a.
-Methods for Discovery: Level of Care Assurance/Sub-assurances a.
-Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable indication that services may be needed in the future.
+Methods for Discovery: Level of Care Assurance/Sub-assurances h.

 The state demonstrates that it implements the processes and instrument(s) specified in its approved waiver for evaluating/reevaluating an applicant's/waiver participant's level of care consistent with level of care provided in a hospital, NF or ICF/IID.